Raw Food Diet Plan For Weight Loss

 Q: How safe and sustainable is the raw food diet?

-A. It is safe and sustainable for the short term.
-Vitamin supplements would have to be used for long-term purposes, which may not cover up for insufficient calories.
+A. It is safe and sustainable in the short term.
+However, vitamin supplements would have to be used for long-term purposes and may not compensate for insufficient calories.

 Q: Can I consume cooked food on a raw food diet?